NVIDIA/ais-k8s/terraform/README.md

+# AIStore Cloud Deployment with Terraform

-## Start AIStore cluster on the cloud
+The AIStore project aims to be easy to deploy on the most common cloud platforms.
+Terraform is the project's tool of choice to easily automate deployments on a wide range of substrates.

-This directory contains Terraform files and scripts that allow deploying AIStore cluster on the Kubernetes in the cloud.
+This directory contains Terraform definitions and scripts that enable deploying AIStore clusters on Kubernetes in the cloud.
+Terraform is used to deploy Kubernetes on a specified cloud provider, then `kubectl` and `helm` are used to deploy AIStore on Kubernetes.
-These main script `deploy.sh` will walk you through required steps to set up the AIStore cluster.
+The main script (`deploy.sh`) will walk you through required steps to set up the AIStore cluster.

-Note that in this tutorial we expect that you have `terraform`, `kubectl` and `helm` commands installed.
-The Terraform is used to deploy the Kubernetes on specified cloud provider and `kubectl`/`helm` are used for deploying the AIStore.
+If you have an existing Kubernetes cluster, regardless of a cluster provider, you can deploy AIStore to that running cluster [using arguments](#supported-arguments) on the deploy script.

+Pre-requisites:

+* A cloud account (GCP is given as an example).
+* Terraform, kubectl, and helm client [commands line tools](#appendix-client-workstation-prep).

-### Cloud providers
+### Supported Cloud Providers

-The cluster will be deployed on one of the supported cloud providers.
-Below you can check which cloud providers are supported and what is required to use them.

 | Provider | ID | Required Commands |
 | -------- | --- | ----------------- |
 | Google (GCP, GKE) | `gcp` | `gcloud` |

-When using `deploy.sh` script you will be asked to specify cloud provider ID.
-Internally, the script will use the required commands - be sure you have them installed beforehand!

-> If you already have a running Kubernetes cluster, regardless of a cluster provider,
-> you can use `ais` argument to `./deploy.sh` script (see the following section).

 #### Google